cs-ed/edtech-plan-bbethune-LHS/README.md

 and make sense of the objectives for larger-scale project assignments.

-Students will utilize the evidence-based practice of “Pair Programming” on roughly 10% of assignments, particularly toward the beginning of the school year, in order to take advantage of some students’ pre-August familiarity/fluency with coding and allow those students to guide and counsel novice programmers in the class.
+Students will utilize “Pair Programming” on roughly 10% of assignments, the majority of those "front-loaded" toward the beginning of the school year, in order to take advantage of some students’ pre-August familiarity/fluency with coding and allow those students to guide and counsel novice programmers in the class.

+### Impacts

+If I was to take over the school's CSA classes next year, in addition to needing to ramp up my facility with java, I would want to assess the representation of historically underrepresented groups in computer science.
+One of my goals would be to determine how to attract students with less access to computers (a small but never-negligible number of students in the Leigh HS area), and how to encourage more girls to sign up for CSA.

+One strategy could be to visit already-existing student clubs in order to promote our CS program.
+For example, while the members of the Girls Who Code club are probably already enrolled in our CS classes, those girls who code could visit a meeting held by the Women's Club to enlist other female students who might need some encouragement to try out a computer science class.
+Similarly, members of the Coding and AI clubs who are enrolled in CSA could be tasked with speaking at meetings held by the Math Club or the Mock Trial Club in order to encourage students who, while they may not be familar with coding, do have an appreciation for thinking logically and crafting and "running" reasoned arguments.

+Another tactic that could be used to increase and diversify enrollment would be to involve school counselors in that long-term plan.
+Each year the bulk of the programming for the following school year is taken care of between January and April.
+While Leigh HS does have some fantastic elective courses, the fact that only 100 students out of 1800 are enrolled in CS classes each year leaves some room for improvement.
+Though it would take me a few years to better understand which types of students usually enjoy and excel in computer programming classes, once I do figure that out, I could help counselors become more effective advocates for the program.

+For students already taking the class, one of the immediate goals would be to bridge the gap between students who have been coding since they were 10 years old
+(and who are far more comfortable with it than I am) and students who are novice programmers.
+As I mentioned earlier, the evidence-based practice of "Pair
+Programming" would be effective in this regard during class work / group work time, particularly toward the beginning of the school year.

+Evidence-based practices that I would observe during short lectures would include combining visual and auditory explanation of concepts (“multi-channel” learning), synchronizing those visual and auditory explanations (“temporal proximity”), and placing labels ON any diagrams I sketch as opposed to labeling off to the side (“spatial proximity”).

 Finally, in the event that CSA classes have to suddenly change modalities (if, because of Covid, for instance, we had to return to a distance-learning model), then classes would be conducted on Zoom, and I would use my document camera extensively, both to lecture and to demonstrate solutions to students’ questions.

-### Impacts

-How will the technology help *all* students learn?
-In this section, you can also describe how you address class resiliency, such as adapting to transitions to virtual education, social/legal/ethical challenges,  and/or evolving course contexts.